Trupti-2410/skills/youtube/youtubechannel.md

 ![DASHBOARD](https://user-images.githubusercontent.com/63445264/82727728-e32f0f00-9d09-11ea-939c-1184f62e7388.jpg)

+USECASE 2: HOW TO MONETIZE YOUR YOUTUBE ACCOUNT.
-Next it is important, if you want to get advertisment on your channel it is important to monititize your account. on the dashboard you will see option MONETIZATION to enable that we have to follow some steps.
+           If you want to get advertisment on your channel it is important to monititize your account.
+           On the dashboard you will see option MONETIZATION to enable that we have to follow some steps.

-a)select the country location

-b)save it
+TEST CASE 1:

+              STEP 1: Select the Country location.
-from these you will enable to get advertisment on your channel.
+                      Save it.From these you will enable to get advertisment on your channel.

-Next,

-a)we have to enable the account.(for enabling monetiation option it is must that you have atleast one or two videos on your channel)

-b)accept all the terms and conditions
+              STEP 2: We have to enable the account.(for enabling monetiation option it is must that you have atleast one or two videos                       on your channel).
+Accept all the terms and conditions.

-c)it will give you option whuch type of advertisement you want through a dropdown select yur choice and then **monetize**
+              STEP 3: It will give you option whIch type of advertisement you want through a dropdown select yur choice and then                               **Monetize**

-Now, to get money on your bank account you have to sync your bank account for that follow below steps
+              STEP 4: Now, to get money on your bank account you have to sync your bank account.

-a)link account

-b)verify account
+                      Link account.
+                      Verify account.

-After verification the google adsense page will open. fill your information like website,personal information and also time in kolkata time standard.
+              STEP 5: After verification the google adsense page will open. fill your information like website,personal information and                       also time in kolkata time standard.

-c)submit your account details. it will redirect you to youtube page. on the page you will get one message about submission of your Adsense application and it will review within a week. after these you will get money added to your synced bank account.
+                      Submit your account details.
+                      It will redirect you to youtube page. on the page you will get one message about submission of your Adsense                             application and it will review within a week.
+                      After these you will get money added to your synced bank account.

 ![money](https://user-images.githubusercontent.com/63445264/82326462-7d394380-99fa-11ea-888e-040212cbe3c8.jpg)